 These flavorful Pork Chops are smothered in creamy garlic mushroom sauce and ready in under 30 minutes!
 I will show you how to cook juicy and tender pork chops in no time!
-Cooked in one pan, they are perfect for quick and easy weeknight dinners.
+Cooked in one pan, these juicy chops are perfect for quick and easy weeknight dinners.

-Pork Chops, garlic and mushrooms are combined to create this mouthwatering pork chop recipe.
-Your family will love it over these Instant Pot mashed potatoes, or you can also serve it over Garlic Green Beans.
+Perfectly seared Pork Chops, garlic and mushrooms are combined to create this mouthwatering pork chop recipe.
+Your family will love them over Instant Pot mashed potatoes, or you can also serve pork chops over Garlic Green Beans.
 By the way, this recipe makes enough for a family of four.
 However, if you are a couple, eat half and refrigerate the rest for another night.
-If you love this recipe, you might also enjoy these Pork Chops in Creamy White Wine Sauce!
+If you love these tender pork chops, you might also enjoy juicy Pork Chops in Creamy White Wine Sauce!

 What Ingredients do I Need for my Pork Chops?